dilawar/ncbs/handbook/student_handbook.markdown

 the student coordinate with the Academic Office for payment of tuition fees.

+## Internal approval for submission
-**Internal approval for submission:** When a student’s research is sufficiently mature, the TAC will assess the work based on a presentation and writeup by the student.
+ When a student’s research is
+sufficiently mature, the TAC will assess the work based on a presentation and writeup by the student.
 This meeting should be held 6 months before the expected date of thesis submission.
 The TAC must grant approval for writing the thesis in a signed report.

-**Synopsis and list of examiners:** The student must submit a synopsis to the Academic Office between 6 months and one month prior to the submission of the thesis.
+## Synopsis and list of examiners
+ The student must submit a synopsis to the Academic Office between 6 months and one month prior to the submission of the thesis.
 The Thesis Supervisor must simultaneously submit a list of examiners with contact details.
 This information is